A Step-by-Step Dog Training Guide for “Leave It”

 Share Article

-To us, the idea of eating food wrappers, horse poop, and other smelly things found on the ground is gross.
-To your dog, it’s like walking into a room filled with French pastries and desserts — and they’re free.
-But those scavenged itemsopens in a new tab can also be extraordinarily dangerous.
+To us, the idea of eating food wrappers, horse poop, or other unsavory things found on the ground is revolting.
+But to your dog, it’s like waltzing up to a buffet of French pastries and desserts — and they’re free.
+Those scavenged items aren’t just gross, though; they can also be extraordinarily dangerous.
+That’s where training comes in.

-“Leave it” is an essential cue that asks your dog to leave something alone and is up there among the most useful training cuesopens in a new tab you can teach your dog.
-Think of it this way: your dog might not stop chasing that deer into traffic on their own, but with an airtight leave-it cue, you can stop them in their tracks and save their life.
+“Leave it” is one of the most useful training cues you can teach your dog.
+Think of it this way: your dog might not stop chasing that deer into traffic on their own, but if you’ve trained them to respond to “leave it,” you can stop them in their tracks and save their life.

-opens in a new tabSo whether it’s another dog, that slice of pizza on the edge of the counter, a squirrel, the person uninterested in your dog’s attention, or the cat’s poop, anything can be protected from unwanted attention with a well-practiced leave-it.
-Here’s a short basic dog trainingopens in a new tab exercise you can practice with your dog every day to master this essential skill.
+So whether it’s another dog, a slice of pizza on the counter, a squirrel, the person uninterested in your dog’s affection, or even (sorry) the cat’s poop, a solid “leave it” can refocus your dog’s attention from something undesirable.
+Here’s a basic dog-training exercise you and your pup can practice daily to master this essential skill.

 1. Show your dog a treat.